John Wald

-John Wald Jr. was an Australian rules footballer who was the inaugural captain and coach of the Port Adelaide Football Club.
+John Wald Jr. (1851 - 17 April 1871) was an Australian rules footballer who was the inaugural captain and coach of the Port Adelaide Football Club.

 Early life

-Born in Scotland, he was brought to Australia by his parents.
+Born in Stromness, Scotland, John was brought to Australia by his parents in 1852.
 His father, John Firth Wald, ran a jewellery and watchmaking business in Adelaide.

-Port Adelaide
+Port Adelaide Football Club

-Wald captained and coached the Port Adelaide Football Club during its first ever game, which took place in 1870 at Buck's Flat, part of John Hart's Glanville Estate, against a team known as the 'Young Australians'.
-The game ended in a draw.
+Wald captained and coached the Port Adelaide Football Club during its first ever game, which took place in 1870 at Buck's Flat, part of John Hart's Glanville Estate.
+That inaugural inter-club game was against a team known as the 'Young Australians,' and finished in a draw.

 Wald played his final match on 1 October 1870, playing for a Port Adelaide "Blue" side against a "White", Wald kicked the only goal of the game and was considered one of the best players in the match.

+Wald died in Norwood on 17 April 1871, aged 19.